maxmunzel/strichliste/README.md

 For the time being there's no User Interface to manipulate Data.
 As the underlying database model is fairly simple, just use a generic SQL Browser to manipulate the raw Data.
-For Sqlite (the default) [this](http://sqlitebrowser.org) tool is pretty streight forward.
-Just open your database, manipulate tables `transactions`, `categories, and `users` as you wish (don't forget to apply your changes) and reload the page in your browser.
+For Sqlite (the default) [this](http://sqlitebrowser.org) tool is pretty straight forward.
+Just open your database, manipulate tables `transactions`, `categories`, and `users` as you wish (don't forget to apply your changes) and reload the page in your browser.

 ## Generating Reports